-Articles 40 to 44 of the Framework on Regulatory Offences for the Energy Sector also establish a leniency programme like the one set out in Portuguese Competition Law.
+Articles 40 to 44 of Law No. 9/2013, of 28 January, establishing the legal framework for regulatory offences in the energy sector2 also establish a leniency programme similar to the one set out in Portuguese Competition Law.

 ii Internal investigations

-Internal investigations in a criminal context do not have a general framework in Portuguese jurisdiction.
+Internal investigations in a criminal context do not have a general framework in the Portuguese jurisdiction.